Date of Award:

 In all the sorbent-sorbate systems studied, observed ΔS° values were positive indicating that the bacteria are more disordered in the adsorbed phase than they are in the solution phase.
 Observed ΔF° values for all the adsorption systems were negative, indicating that the bacterial adsorption in both competitive and noncompetitive environments is spontaneous.

 Khairnar, Deorao R., "The Effect of Chemical Competition on Thermodynamics of Bacterial Adsorption" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3835.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .